A personal project by Eric Waddell

 Gulf had recently installed a brand new IBM 360 mainframe.
 It was a stylish, bright blue mainframe with sharp modern right angles.
 The beast sat in a glass walled “sanctuary” on a gleaming, raised white floor.
 With clean, modern lines and not a cable in sight, it was blue, grey and gorgeous.

-One of the old-timers, who was about to be phased out himself, listened to what I needed and said I could do what I needed using a card sorter, a collator, and a rudimentary calculator-printer.
-He let me borrow some of his old, musty manuals and was soon “programming” by plugging wires into plug-boards and was in business.
+In those days, computers cost millions of dollars, so getting time on Gulf’s mainframe was next to impossible.
+One of the old-timers, who was getting ready to retire, listened to what I needed and said I could do what I needed using a card sorter, a collator, and a rudimentary calculator-printer.
+He let me borrow some of his old, musty manuals and I was soon “programming” by plugging wires into plug-boards.
+I was in business.
 Instead of storing my data of a disk drives, I used punched cards for everything.

 I was fascinated by these electrical-mechanical monstrosities.
 I was amazed that people of my parents’ and grand-parents’ generation had managed to create entire data processing systems long before computers became available.
 Although I went on to developing software for mainframes, minicomputers, embedded processors, PCs, and eventually web servers, I’ve always been fascinated by the history of some of the old equipment.